MindMeltMax/Stardew-Valley-Mods/Glow Buff/docs/author-documentation.md

 					}
 				]
       		}
+    	},
+		//Option B: The item already has buffs
+		{
+			"Action": "EditData",
+			"Target": "Data/Objects",
+			"TargetField": [
+				"{{Your_ItemId}}",
+				"CustomFields"
+			],
+			"Entries": {
+				//Add the properties for the buff
 			}
+		}
   	]
 }
 ```

-Adding them to new objects works about the same, just add the Buffs field to your object data along with the fields specified above.

 ### Fields

-All customization for the glow effect is added through the ``"CustomFields"`` property of an objects/buffs data.
+All customization for the glow effect is added through the `"CustomFields"` property of an objects/buffs data.

 Every field key must start with **"MindMeltMax.GlowBuff/"**, this is to ensure compatibility with other mods.